 The dosage should be carried out only in the presence of specific risk conditions, following a medical recommendation.

 The level of vitamin D is measured through a blood test (dosage in the form of 25 (OH) D).

-Diseases which may cause malabsorption in adults (cystic fibrosis, celiac disease, Crohn's disease, bariatric surgery, etc.)
+- vitamin D levels below 20 ng/mL (or 50 nmol/L) in a person with disease that can cause malabsorption in adults (cystic fibrosis, celiac disease, Crohn's disease, bariatric surgery, etc.)

-Administration of vitamin D is ineffective and inappropriate for cardiovascular and cerebrovascular prevention and for cancer prevention.
+The administration of vitamin D is ineffective and inappropriate for cardiovascular and cerebrovascular prevention and for cancer prevention.